 Hopefully some of your questions have been answered and you’re feeling ready to get started!
 Remember to relax and have fun!

-A Kettleball workout may look easy, but they sure do pack a punch.
-Most Kettleballs are made of heavy metal and are either painted or covered with a rubbery plastic coating.
+A kettlebell workout may look easy, but they sure do pack a punch.
+Most Kettlebells are made of heavy metal and are either painted or covered with a rubbery plastic coating.
 Purchasing the correct size is the first step towards toning and strengthening your body.
-If your goal is to become more active or lose weight then starting a Kettleball training program is a great way to start!
+If your goal is to become more active or lose weight then starting a Kettlebell training program is a great way to start!